madhuneal/lyrist/README.md

 To easily run the script from anywhere, you can add an alias to it in your bash profile (located at `~/.bash_profile`; you can create it if it doesn't exist) like so:

-	alias lyrist="/PATH/TO/lyrist.sh"
+	alias lyrist="(cd /PATH/TO/lyrist && ./lyrist.sh)"

 ## Usage

 Using Lyrist is simple (which is kind of the whole point).
-When a song is playing (or paused) in iTunes, go to the terminal and type the name of the alias you just created above (`lyrist` in this case), or the full `/PATH/TO/lyrist.sh` if you didn't create an alias.
+When a song is playing (or paused) in iTunes, go to the terminal and type the name of the alias you just created above (`lyrist` in this case).
 Press `enter`. *Et voilà!*

+NB: If you didn't create an alias, navigate to the folder where you unzipped Lyrist and run `./lyrist.sh`.

 ## Issues and Feedback